S3rike/Shroom-Raider/README.md

 - Pushing boulders into trees, or other boulders
 - Usage of axe and flamethrowers
 - Trying to pick up an item multiple times, or picking up an item while already holding one

+This accounts for all possible game_states that a player is likely to encounter (all movement types, winning/losing states, trying to walk or move objects that cannot be moved, and properly accounting for item usage and tracking)

 <!-- ## 👥 About Us